 Say as little as possible to the other driver and avoid implying or admitting fault.
 Anything you say at the scene of the crash could be used against you in a legal proceeding.

 After leaving the scene, see a doctor as soon as possible, even if you feel relatively okay.
-Some injuries have delayed symptoms, and it is important that a medical professional perform a full evaluation.
+Some injuries have delayed symptoms, and a medical professional must perform a full evaluation.
 Then, discuss your case with an attorney.
 A lawyer will help protect your interests and guide you through the personal injury process.